NatanAmorim/my-configs/GNU+Linux/add_later.md

-# addLater
+# Add Later

 ## About

 Here are some programs harder to install that i havent created a script for installing it yet.

 ## Programs